 Despite this abundance in research and publications and the conviction by business leaders that mastery of customer experience is key to competitiveness, most scholarly research is still unused in organisations.
 We forecast that there will be a major shift in the way in which the products of scholarly research in customer experience are used in the development of new customer experience strategies and technologies.

 We expect more corporate leaders to translate the products of academic research into actionable strategies for their firms.
 Consultancy firms will likely take the lead in this area.
 We also forecast a simplification of these publications to language that is easier for business by authors and bloggers.

 10. Focus on digital skills as a key customer experience competence for employees.

 As new technologies continue to evolve, the customer service function keeps changing rapidly.
 This has been accelerated by the 2020 health pandemic that has imposed the shift to the use of technologies throughout the supply chain.
 Irrespective of the industry the 2020 global health pandemic sent a strong message on the need to gain more digital skills if an employee must remain competitive in the job market.

-We forecast that in 2021 allot of training and development will be geared towards preparing employees for digitalisation efforts and giving them competences to serve the digital customer.
+We forecast that in 2021 a lot of training and development will be geared towards preparing employees for digitalisation efforts and giving them competencies to serve the digital customer.

 These 10 customer service predictions for 2021 are not an exhaustive list of what we predict will shape customer service in 2021 but the most significant changes we forecast will happen.
 While their occurrence may be to a lesser or greater extent than forecasted, our team at CX Touchpoints Group continue to watch these trends accompany our partners and clients in their customer experience transformation efforts.